tuang3142/rubyquiz/README.md

 ### tl;dr

 [Link to the problem statement.](https://leetcode.com/problems/linked-list-in-binary-tree/)
-Given the root of a binary tree `root` and the head of a linked list `head`.
-Check if all the elements in the linked list starting from the head correspond to some downward path connected in the binary tree.
+Given the root of a binary tree `root` and the head of a linked list `head`, check if all the nodes in the linked list starting from the head correspond to some downward path connected in the tree.
 ```
 Input: head = [4,2,8], root = [1,4,4,null,2,2,null,1,null,6,8,null,null,null,null,1,3]
 Output: true
-Explanation: Nodes in blue form a subpath in the binary Tree.
+Explanation: blue nodes form a path in the tree that is "equal" to the linked list.
 ```
 ![visualized tree](https://assets.leetcode.com/uploads/2020/02/12/sample_1_1720.png "image from leetcode.com")
 ### Idea

 This problem is similar to finding a pattern in a string.
 The brute force approach is acceptable.
-However, just like finding a string pattern, we can use the KMP algorithm to produce a faster solution.
-The idea is when checking if a tree node is in the list, we don't need to start all over from beginning of the list.
+However, we can use [KMP algorithm](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm) to produce a much faster solution.
+The idea is when checking if a tree node is in the linked list, we don't need to start all over from beginning of the list.

 ### Complexity

-with `n = depth_of_tree` and `k = length_of_link_list`:
+with `n = number_of_tree_nodes` and `k = number_of_list_nodes`:
 - time: `O(n + k)`
-- space: `O(k)` (because we need to transform the linked list into and k-sized array, which makes me wonder why they gave the list at the first place but well, hate the game dont hate the player)
+- space: `O(k)` (because we need to transform the list into an k-sized array, which makes me wonder why they gave the list at the first place but well, hate the game dont hate the player)

 ### Code